Commercial Auto Insurance

 Commercial auto insurance covers legal bills, medical expenses, and property damage if a business vehicle is involved in an accident.

-If your company owns a car, you will very likely need commercial auto insurance.
-Nearly every state requires commercial auto insurance coverage for business-owned vehicles.
+If your company owns a car or any other type of road vehicle, you will very likely need commercial auto insurance.
+Almost every state requires commercial auto insurance coverage for business-owned vehicles, with mandatory liability limits for damage coverage.

-New Hampshire and Virginia are the only states where auto insurance isn’t required.
-However, drivers are still responsible for any damages they cause.
+New Hampshire is the only state where auto insurance isn’t required.
+However, drivers are still financially responsible for any damages they cause.

 Even when business auto insurance coverage isn’t required, it’s still a smart choice.
 Without it, you could end up paying thousands of dollars in medical bills and other costs.